ymz-ncnk/musgo/README.md

 More advanced usage you can find at https://github.com/ymz-ncnk/musgotest.

 When encoding multiple values, it is impractical to create a new buffer each time.
 It takes too long.
-Instead, we can use the same buffer for each Marshal.
+Instead, you can use the same buffer for each Marshal:
 ```go
 ...
 buf := make([]byte, FixedLength)